LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 ### Fast Unlock
 Fast unlock allows you to unstake your LSK tokens before their locking period has expired.
 It involves paying a penalty and waiting for a 3-day emergency unlocking period.
-The penalty is proportional to the remaining days in the staking period.
+The penalty is proportional to the remaining days in the staking period that will be skipped.

 The penalty is calculated using the formula: